Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 Data Engineer
 ^^^^^^^^^^^^^
-As a Data Engineer, you're often dealing with large-scale data pipelines, data storage, and ETL processes that can be complex and resource-intensive.
+As a Data Engineer, you're often dealing with large-scale data pipelines, data storage, and ETL (Extract, Transform, Load) processes that can be complex and resource-intensive.
 Optimization in this domain can lead to significant improvements in data processing times, cost-efficiency, and overall system reliability.

 Techniques like Mixed-Integer Programming (MIP) and Linear Programming (LP) can be leveraged to streamline data operations, ensuring that data flows smoothly and efficiently through your systems.
 Consider these optimization opportunities: